hphilpotts/veg-app-frontend/README.md

 - Where `<Link>` is used instead of MUI's default `<Button>` or similar, the formatting looks out of place - this has been updated (_albeit slightly clumsily using CSS to override MUI's theme(s)_).

 I'm now going to start mapping out the remaining key components:
 - "Week" CRUD operations will be accessed via a `WeekDisplay` component.
-  - Child Component: `CurrentWeek` added.
+Child Components: `CurrentWeek`, `WeekIndex` added.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.

 ## Features to add:
 - Messages to be provided to user upon login, failed login, sign in, etc.